A German-African cooperation between the cities of Dresden (Germany),

 The 12.
 OSTRALE stages its second Biennale under the leading thought of "-isms".
 While boundaries between reality and fiction are increasingly blurred by digital revolution and virtual reality, the demand for long established "isms" is on the rise.
 They are consulted to protect "our" values and worldviews, defend them and give them more support.
 Isms are most commonly applied as dogmas, confrontation, artistic categories or social values.
 Always manmade, they also pose as distinction to "other" worldviews.
 Nonetheless, or possibly even due to this power of individual spirit and collective bonds, "isms" can also be seen as a form of "liberty" to redefine values, or to serve the dogmatic interests of power.

 In this broader context, with WomanISM we ask what lies beyond ism and what new perspective can be brought into the discourse, as opposed to just showing a representative sample of African art an international exhibition.
 The works at the exhibition of contemporary arts in 2019 will be presented as equal contributions in relation to the other "isms".
 Within the topic of WomanISM, the focus is on the dialogue between the contributions of the female artists of African and of German origin, to discuss cultural policy issues in the context of one's own work, to give a voice of the voiceless, and to assert their existence in the world and their presence in different spaces, as well as the work of repairing oneself and thus reaching equality instead of differences.
-The burden of representation is also a topic that shall be explored further in the panel talks organized within this project and hosted by OSTRALE and 32°EAST / Ugandan Arts Trust.

 In 2019, the OSTRALE Biennale is staged as a decentralized exhibition, with the Historic Tobacco Factory f6 in Dresden as its core venue, and several exciting exhibition spaces all around the city.
 The different venues and opening dates of the decentralized exhibition are as follows: